dash4vatar/goSh/README.md

-# rush
+# rust-Crack
-Shell Written in Rust
+A Simple Password Cracker Written in Rust